-Team of teachers: Cleidson Ronald Botelho de Souza, Rodrigo Quites Reis and Carla Alessandra Lima Reis, and only prof. Cleidson Ronald Botelho de Souza is currently a member of the PPGCC-UFPA faculty.
+Team of teachers: Cleidson Ronald Botelho de Souza, Rodrigo Quites Reis, Carla Alessandra Lima Reis and Victor Hugo Santiago Costa Pinto.

 The Software Engineering Laboratory at the Federal University of Pará (LABES-UFPA) was created in 2003, by professors Rodrigo Quites Reis and Carla Alessandra Lima Reis.
 It is linked to the Faculty of Computing of the Institute of Exact and Natural Sciences and since 2013 it has been installed in the LABTIC building, on the Professional Campus of UFPA.

 The main objective of LABES-UFPA is to encourage and deepen research in Software Engineering at the Federal University of Pará, especially in Software Process Management, providing support to those involved in the software development process and seeking practical solutions aligned with the needs of software industry with the use of state-of-the-art technologies to get the best results.
 In recognition of the work performed, LABES-UFPA was awarded twice (2006 and 2010) in the Dorgival Brandão Júnior Award for Quality and Productivity in Software, by the Ministry of Science and Technology (MCT).